emberjs/website/source/blog/2018-07-20-the-ember-times-issue-56.md

 We all know which one is our favorite...🐹, so why not stop by and see it in action at [http://todomvc.com/emberjs](http://todomvc.com/examples/emberjs), or maybe become a [contributor](https://github.com/tastejs/todomvc/blob/master/contributing.md) yourself.

-Have fun with the "Speed-dating of MV" frameworks"!
+Have fun with the "Speed-dating of MV* frameworks"!

 ---